Painted Nettle (Coleus blumei) Indoor Care, Propagation, Common Problems & Remedies

 Painted Nettle, Coleus, Coleus blumei

-Coleus blumei Common Problems
+Coleus blumei Problems & Solutions

-Painted Nettle (Coleus blumei) common problems are wilting and drooping leaves, plant dying, curling and browning leaves, leggy growth, leaf drop, pests and diseases among others.
+Painted Nettle common problems are wilting and drooping leaves, plant dying, curling and browning leaves, leggy growth, leaf drop, pests and diseases among others.
 Keep reading for more on these problems, their remedies and solutions.

 Wilting and drooping leaves